nunezpaul/Skedda-Autoscheduler/README.md

 # Skedda-Autoscheduler
-Python work-around to schedule a recurring event 4 weeks in advance.
-Code here is used by Raspberry Pi 3B and executed every Tuesday at noon.
+Python work-around to schedule a recurring events X weeks + Y days in advance.
+Code here is used by Raspberry Pi 3B and executed when scheduled by crontab.

 # Overview
-This is a very hardcoded initial code to work around the Skedda scheduling system.
-Caltech does not allow for scheduling beyond 30 days in advance.
-Since Skedda does not have an option to have a recurring weekly booking and Caltech West Coast Swing uses the room every week (except 3 times a year) this is very annoying to do manually.
+This is a refactored code to work around the Skedda scheduling system.
+Some elements are hardcoded but should be fairly easy to change and modify.
+The point of this project is to avoid having a person schedule Caltech Ballroom Dance Club's weekly swing social.
+The limits to scheduling are that it must be between 2 to 30 days in advance.
+Anything outside of this range is rejected.
+Since we're a student run club, we aren't that disciplined to take care of it weekly so I made this!

+I've updated this such that it should be fairly simple to have up and running with docker.

-# Dependencies
+# Set up
-Mozilla Firefox == 52.5.2
-selenium == 3.8.0
-geckodriver == 0.17.0-arm7hf
-pyvirtualdisplay == 0.2.1
-xvfb == version as of 12/26/2017
+- Install docker.
+- From terminal, go to the directory containing the Dockerfile
+- Run docker build . -t skedda

 # Setting Up Recurring Scheduling